netj/3x/README.md

 ## A tool for eXecuting eXploratory eXperiments
 <span class="sans-serif">3X</span> is a software tool for conducting computational experiments in a systematic way.
 <span class="sans-serif">3X</span> provides a standard yet configurable structure to execute a wide variety of experiments.
-It organizes code, inputs, and outputs for experiments, records results, and lets users visualize data and drive execution interactively.
+It organizes code, inputs, and outputs for experiments, records results, and lets users visualize data so they can drive execution interactively.

 ### Motivation
 Organizing the data that goes into and comes out of experiments, as well as maintaining the infrastructure for running them, is generally regarded as a tedious and mundane task.